raspberrypilearning/conditional-statements-js/en/step_1.md

 ### else if

 `else if` is used to check multiple conditions.
-Runs different blocks of code based on the result of the checks.
+It runs different blocks of code based on the results of the checks.

 When an `else if` condition is met, no checks are made on subsequent `else if` (or `else`) blocks.